 - Being curious and want new experience: People who cited this reason felt that they wanted something new, this motivation went beyond curiosity and into some type of contest to measure their sexual prowess.
 It might have been less complicated for them to compete on the tennis court or golf course, but the allure of someone and something new led them to choose this particular form of challenge.

-There is a saying that ‘everyday is for the thief but one day is for the owner of the house‘.
+A saying goes that ‘every day is for the thief but one day is for the owner of the house‘.

 There is always a payback time and there is always nemesis that comes after.

-There are three things that could happen after couple has realised their mistakes in terms of cheating on each other:
+When cheating in marriage occurs, three things could happen after a couple has realised their mistakes in terms of cheating on each other: